CameronSWilliamson/MinecraftDiscordChat/README.md

 This Spigot server plugin unifies the world of Minecraft with the complexities of a Discord server.
 Users can create areas in specific Minecraft servers that link to a Discord voice channel.
 When players enter a new area in-game, they are moved to the corresponding voice channel and return to the default voice channel after exiting.
 In addition, user’s chat messages in Minecraft are redirected to a discord text channel and vice versa.
 This allows for a more immersive and seamless experience for users of the server.

+Version 1.0.0 of this plugin was created during the 2022 Gonzaga University Hackathon and was written in less than 12 hours.
+It did not earn any awards but most of the competitors thought it was a super cool idea.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>